Neil Gardiner: Potter and Ceramic Artist

 He is a member of both Ceramics NZ and the Kāpiti Arts Potter’s group and trades as Neil Gardiner Ceramics; largely from his showroom at 65 Wellington Road.

-The showroom is open every first Saturday of the month, 10am – 2pm.
-Neil is also happy to open by appointment, just text or email to arrange.
+Neil is happy to open by appointment, just text or email to arrange.